-The really amazing vintage-inspired piece will match a great vintage style with a really cool pattern design, perhaps something which would not have been popular in its original era but looks unique now- a modern take on a classic style.
+The really amazing vintage-inspired piece will match a great vintage style with a really cool pattern design.
+Perhaps something which would not have been popular in its original era but looks unique now- a modern take on a classic style.

-Run & Fly is a British brand based in Leicester, England.
-Known best for their iconic dino pinafore, the collection includes, sweet knitwear, cute dresses and cool shirts as well as many other fab items in a variety of designs and colours!
+A British brand based in Leicester, England.
+Known best for their iconic dino pinafore.
+The collection includes, sweet knitwear, cute dresses and cool shirts as well as many other fab items in a variety of designs and colours!